 LED boat lighting has really improved cruising yacht power consumption numbers which helps.
 I have always thought that we would move away from standard 12-volt systems and see a wider implementation of 24 and 42-volt power systems as a way to improve available power given some automotive advances but this hasn’t really transpired.
 Batteries will still be central to the primary DC power system whatever the voltage used for some time to go, even with the advent of fuel cell technology which hasn’t as yet made an impact.
 The basic power balance assessment and capacity calculations have taken on a new importance.

 The relatively lower electrical power consumption equipment such as GPS, instrumentation and traditional high demand equipment such as autopilots and radar have now also been eclipsed.
 They use a lot less power but nevertheless they have an impact.
 The bottom line on power calculations has risen significantly, and consequentially so has the battery power required to support it.
 The search for a bullet proof and fault tolerant battery bank is as real as ever but things are changing.

-The flooded cell lead acid battery has always filled the role for years despite its limitations and it's position is under siege from technology newcomers, such as Lithium Ion batteries.
+The flooded cell lead acid boat battery has always filled the role for years despite its limitations and it's position is under siege from technology newcomers, such as Lithium Iron batteries.
 Comparison testing is being performed under various controlled test conditions between all the battery technology types and I will add this when it comes to hand.
 The performance claims and counterclaims are often confusing as are the various numbers are worked out, and each successive innovation claims greater cycle abilities and life expectancy than previous.
 Choose your boat battery with care.